Hotell/blogposts/2018-10/ten-ts-pro-tips-with-react/blogpost.md

 TypeScript is definitely the best thing that happened to JavaScript. period.

-Unfortunately, I cannot say the same about "The best thing that happened to Java/C# devs writing JS with it 👀"
+Unfortunately, I cannot say the same about "The best thing that happened to Java/C# devs writing JavaScript with it 👀😳🌀⏱"

 Why 🤨?